 Long before I started distance running, I was actually a sprinter on my high school track team.
-In 1998 I signed up for the indoor track squad at Clover Hill High School in Richmond, VA.
+In 1998, I signed up for the winter indoor track team at Clover Hill High School in Richmond, VA.
 It was a walk on team, but I still had to try out for different events to see which I was best at.
 The word "best" would be an overstatement as I was either average, or below average at everything.
-However, I didn't plan to take track too seriously, and saw it as a means of getting in shape for varsity baseball in the spring.
-Afterall, as a pitcher with a low 80's fastball, and a student with a 4.0 GPA, track & field clearly wasn't going to be my ticket to a college scholarship.
+However, I didn't plan to take track too seriously, and saw it as a means of getting in shape for spring sports.

-Either way I found myself at track practice for the first time.
+Either way, I found myself at track practice for the first time.
 My 7.0 second 55 meter dash wasn't fast enough, my 26 second 200 meter dash was okay, but still on the slow side.
 I cleared 5'2" for the high jump, when most A-squad guys could jump over 6'.
-I even tried out for shotput, occasionally tossing the 12 lb ball over 30 ft....a full 15 ft shorter than my 250 lb peers.
+I even tried out for shot put, occasionally tossing the 12 lb ball over 33 ft....a full 5 meters less than my 250 lb peers.
 As a last ditch effort to make a single track roster, I ran a time trial for the 400m dash and clocked a pedestrian 1:07 for my first attempt and almost passed out on the spot.
 With all the A-squad, aka fast guys, already named to specific events, there was a pretty good handful of guys and gals who remained with limited talent, myself among them.
 We became the B-squad, better known as the slow pokes.

 As far as running events, coach Mike Justice had pitty on me, and placed me on the men's 4x400 team.
 He was convinced I could probably get my 400m time down to around 60 seconds with practice, but we both knew I wasn't going to run in the 50-55 second range needed to be on the competitive team.
 With that, my first track meet was at Manchester High School on a cool autumn night, 1998.